Create Your Event Book a Demo Sign in

 As this digital transformation accelerates, researchers can now access a vast array of apps aimed at simplifying their workflows and facilitating information sharing.
 While these apps have the potential to improve the way scientists conduct and share their research, the selection can be overwhelming.

-Based on our experience and extensive research, here are the 11 best apps available for researchers in 2023.
+Based on our experience and extensive research, here are the 11 best apps available for researchers (updated on September 2025).

 You can go as far as mass email your attendees, automatically generate your event schedule or even print out your name tags; everything you need for your event is in one place.